Dental Bridges: Why Choose a Dental Bridge Over a Dental Implant?

 Before your dental bridge is made you’ll need to have standard impressions taken and perhaps, a digital scan of your mouth.
 The subsequent results will produce an exact model which will be used in the fabrication of your bridge.
 The entire dental bridge making process should ideally be overseen by a master dental lab specialist.
 The crowns should fit like a glove onto your anchor teeth, because once your final bridge is cemented into place it’ll be with you for a long time.

-Westcoast International Dental Clinics has their own on site dental lab and professionally trained master lab technician from Germany on staff.
+Westcoast International Dental Clinics has their own on site dental lab and professionally trained master lab technicians.

 Fixed bridges are strong and reliable and in most cases they feel and look very much like natural teeth.
 Dental bridges can last 5 – 15 years and even longer if they remain stable, and if your personal hygiene and home care is maintained at a high level.